Cloud Visibility Challenges And How To Overcome Them With CASB

 Role of Enterprises in Improving Cloud Visibility

 The best solution on the consumer part would be to make things clear with the cloud vendor.
-The consumers, be it organizations or individuals, need to insist that the cloud vendors explain in detail how they operate, maintain, and secure their cloud infrastructure.
+Consumers, be it organizations or individuals, need to insist that the cloud vendors explain in detail how they operate, maintain, and secure their cloud infrastructure.
 If the customer is not satisfied with the cloud provider’s answers, then it is better than they look for additional sources of security.
 Before selecting a cloud provider, the enterprises should ask queries regarding the cloud visibility and safety of the data and the network so that there will be no challenges later.

 How Can CASB Solutions Help?

 Leading cloud service providers have moved ahead and started to document and certify their cloud solutions.
 But finally, it is up to the enterprises to evaluate their cloud service provider.
 Now there is a growing market of vendors providing third-party visibility, monitoring, and security services.
 Also, there are CASB vendors who offer solutions to help enterprises secure their data in the cloud?
 CASB solutions combine various techniques like IP restrictions, DLP solutions, single sign-on (SSO), etc., which not only helps in cloud visibility and security but also helps enterprises in meeting their compliance requirements.
-Enterprises must ask the cloud service providers information about their data and deploy CASB solutions so that their data remains safe against unwanted breaches and they need cloud visibility requirements.
+Enterprises must ask the cloud service providers for information about their data and deploy CASB solutions so that their data remains safe against unwanted breaches and they need cloud visibility requirements.